Canon T5i vs Pentax MX-1

 It is notable that the T5i has a hotshoe, while the MX-1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the T5i and the MX-1 have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the MX-1 have been discontinued, but can regularly be found used on ebay.
 The T5i was replaced by the Canon T6i, while the MX-1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the T5i and MX-1 can be found, respectively, in the Canon T5i Manual (free pdf) or the online Pentax MX-1 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T5i and the Pentax MX-1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.